Being Prepared for the Road Ahead

 Putting It All Together

 Life doesn’t always go as we expect.
 There are many bumps in the road, and we can either give up or find another way to go.
 Prayer is really no different.
-When we pray our expectation is to pray and then wait for the answer, but many times the road takes a detour or stops altogether.
-These hinderances are almost never the end that God has for us.
+When we pray our expectation is to pray and then wait for the answer.
+But, many times the road takes a detour or stops altogether.
+These hindrances are almost never the end that God has for us.
 Don’t give up.
-God has hidden small provisions along the way which we are to uncover.
+God has hidden small provisions along the way for us to uncover.

 I left the side of the road that day thanking God for His provisions.
 Obviously I was successfully back on the road, but there was so much more.
 I was given enough wisdom to successfully communicate my need, and God covered my shortcomings giving inspiration to my helpers.
 I had only wanted to borrow the needed tool; instead I got several skilled workers to change the tire for me.
 And, let’s not forget I was able to get safely to the side of the road on a completely flat tire.

 When life throws obstacles at you, don’t give up.
 Ask God what potential provisions He has available for you.
 We are not like those without God and without hope.
 We are more than overcomers.
 In every situation and circumstance in our lives, we have hope.
 Take time today thanking God for how He has provided and is providing for you.
 Don’t give up on those things for which you are praying.
 Press in for your answer, for God has good in store for you.

 Kevin Shorter is the founder of this prayer-coach site and have served for several years in ministry and churches teaching on a variety of Biblical topics.
 Go to the contact page to request him to speak at your conferences and seminars.